30 Interesting Websites That Use WordPress as a CMS 2023

 The website of this French aviation company has a technical feel to it.

 You can see the good General in all his glory in the full screen image on the homepage.
-A small box is cut-out in the homepage as well as in the other pages.
+A small box is cut-out in the homepage and the other pages.
 You can scroll the box for articles on General Yeager.

-You can also find a store on the menu, where you can purchase books, photographs that the General has signed himself.
-A visitor can also choose to hide the text and simply browse through the images.View Live Page
+You can also find a store on the menu to purchase books and photographs that the General has signed himself.
+A visitor can also choose to hide the text and browse through the images.View Live Page

 Baked Cod, Half Chicken and Sliced Ham are all temptingly advertised as full meals in the slider of the website of Boston Market.